 Although there is no definitive list of Allied Health professions, we have identified a set of core professions and will begin with these, with a view to developing a more comprehensive list.

-Here is a list of allied health professions/professionals we’ll be featuring in the coming weeks.
+Here are the first 47 allied health professions/professionals we’ll be featuring in the coming weeks.

 |Aboriginal and Torres Strait Islander health practitioners||Audiologists||Acupuncturists|